In this article

 So how do you reach the customers who are already in your own back yard?

-It’s imperative that your business shows up in local search.
-If you have a booking website, you’re already partway there—when Google’s algorithms work their magic, a well-optimized website will contribute to your ranking.
-But if you want to be sure that customers will find you when they want to book something nearby, you also need to make sure you’re listed in local search resources—particularly Google My Business.
+It’s imperative that your business shows up in local search and AI recommendations.
+If you have a booking website, you’re already partway there—when Google’s algorithms work their magic, a well-optimized website will contribute to your rankings and recommendations.
+But if you want to be sure that customers will find you when they want to book something nearby, you also need to make sure you’re listed in local search resources—particularly Google Business Profile.

 Online ads can be an expensive prospect, but if you know exactly who you want to reach, you can keep to a reasonable advertising budget.